Tazhys/archivus/README.md

 - **amount**: The number of messages to archive (e.g., `100`).
 - **channel**: The mention or ID of the channel to archive from (e.g., `#general` or a channel ID).

+## Credits
+- ItzMatt019 for contributing to this idea